Easybuoy/node-db-challenge/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

-  Relational Databases are essentially SQL
+  > Relational Databases are essentially SQL so i would say there are no differences

 1. Why do tables need a `primary key`?

-To unqely identify every record in that table.
+> To unqely identify every record in that table.

 1. What is the name given to a table column that references the primary key on another table.

-  Foreign key
+ > Foreign key

 1. What do we need in order to have a _many to many_ relationship between two tables.

-  We need an extra table that holds the records of the two relationships.
+ > We need an extra table (intermediary table) that holds the records of the two relationships.

 ## Project Set Up